 One of the most enchanting neighborhoods in Rome.

-Via Condotti is the most fashionable shopping street in Rome.
-Dating back to Roman times, it is named after conduits which carried water to the Baths of Agrippa.
-Starting at the Spanish Steps, it is a vibrant street brimming with...
+Close to Rome Luxury Suites is Via Condotti, Rome’s most fashionable shopping street.
+This arrow-straight street dates back to ancient Rome, and is named after conduits which carried water to the Baths of Agrippa.

 The Spanish Steps are one of Rome’s focal points, and Rome Luxury Suites are only a short walk away from this magnificent rococo staircase.
 It’s a beautiful sweeping centrepiece, where visitors gather to sit, take stock and people watch.